 8) Make Use of Other People’s Audiences

 If you want to keep your coaching business growing, you must continuously look for new markets or audiences to approach.
-And, at times, you’ll need to use other people’s audiences to reach new people who haven’t yet been exposed to your messages.
+At times, you’ll need to use other people’s audiences to reach new people who haven’t yet been exposed to your messages.

 9) Write a Book